Mig-uel/java-full-stack/README.md

 **Spring Boot is NOT a replacement for Spring Framework**, but rather an extension that enhances productivity and reduces boilerplate code.

 > Think of **Spring** as a toolbox full of various tools (modules) for building Java applications, while **Spring Boot** is like a pre-assembled kit that provides you with the essential tools and configurations to get started quickly.

+## What is Inversion of Control (IoC) and Dependency Injection (DI)?

+### Inversion of Control (IoC)

+Inversion of Control (IoC) is a software design principle that defines how objects are created and managed in an application.
+It does not create objects directly; instead, it outlines a way for their creation and dependency management to be handled by an external entity, typically a framework or container.

+With IoC, the control flow of the application is reversed.
+Instead of the programmer managing the flow of the application, a framework or service takes over this responsibility, ensuring objects and their dependencies are handled appropriately.

+- Normally, in Java, we create objects manually using the `new` keyword.
+- With IoC, Spring manages object creation and dependencies automatically.
+- It reduces manual coding and makes the application more modular, flexible, and testable.

+### Dependency Injection (DI)

+Dependency Injection (DI) is a design pattern used to implement IoC.

+With DI, the responsibility of creating and managing objects is transferred from the application to the Spring IoC container.
+The container injects the required dependencies into the objects at runtime, rather than the objects creating their own dependencies.
+This approach reduces coupling between objects by allowing the framework to dynamically provide the required dependencies at runtime.

+- DI is a way of providing dependencies to a class instead of creating them inside the class.
+- Helps in brining loose coupling between objects.
+- Spring automatically injects the required dependencies into the objects when they are created by the IoC container.